Package Billing

 If you do not bring your account balance current before the retention period ends, your resource will be released and the data cannot be restored.

-Combination of Pay-per-Use and Yearly/Monthly
+Combination of Pay-per-Use and Package

 If you purchase a package, the quota included in the package is preferentially deducted when you use resources.
 If you exceed the package limit, you will be billed on a pay-per-use basis.

-For details about pay-per-use billing, see Queues, Elastic Resource Pools, Billing for Storage Resources, and Billing for Scanned Data.
+For details about pay-per-use billing, see Elastic Resource Pools, Billing for Storage Resources, and Billing for Scanned Data.